 There are two ways to connect to Oracle Database using cx_Oracle:

 Connection pooling is important for performance when applications frequently connect and disconnect from the database.
-Oracle high availability features in the pool implementation mean that small pools can also be useful for applications that want a few connections available for infrequent use.
+Pools support Oracle’s high availability features and are recommended for applications that must be reliable.
+Small pools can also be useful for applications that want a few connections available for infrequent use.
 Pools are created with